 A sportsman’s paradise is waiting to be discovered near the Village of Powhatan Point in southern Belmont County.
 Lake Shawn boasts some of the best bass fishing and hunting in Ohio with more than 108 acres including 30 acres of deep clear, water.
 Cabins overlook the grounds and overnight guests can experience the rugged luxury of a wood fired hot tub – available upon request.

 An important part of a system of nine locks along the Ohio River, the Hannibal Locks and Dam in Monroe County can be easily viewed from an observation platform.
 The visitor’s center onsite celebrates the history of navigation on the Ohio River.
+Head into downtown Woodsfield and discover The Monroe Theatre to watch a show or tour the historic structure.
 Just a few miles west of Hannibal is Kiedaisch Point Park where visitors can enjoy spectacular views.
 The Ohio Valley River Museum is also now located at the Locks & Dam Visitor Center as well.

 For over 200 years, the Fly/Sisterville Ferry has been a valued part of Tyler County, carrying passengers safely from Sistersville, West Virginia to Fly, Ohio.